iconclass/server/src/help/abouta.md

 2019

 - J.P.J.
 Brandhorst, ICONCLASS: a key to collaboration in the Digital Humanities.
 In: C. Hourihane (ed.)
 The Routledge companion to medieval iconography (London, 2019), pp 201-219
 - Carvalho, Rosário Salema de.
 “To be part of...
 Architecture, Decoration or Iconography.
 Documenting Azulejo as integrated heritage.”
-ISPRS Annals of Photogrammetry, Remote Sensing and Spatial Information Sciences IV-2/W6 (2019): 39–46. http://dx.doi.org/10.5194/isprs-annals-iv-2-w6-39-2019.
+ISPRS Annals of Photogrammetry, Remote Sensing and Spatial Information Sciences IV-2/W6 (2019): 39–46. http://dx.doi.org/10.5194/isprs-annals-iv-2-w6-39-2019. {{% pdf 2019_isprs-annals-IV-2-W6-39 %}}
 - J.P.J.
 Brandhorst, A word is worth a thousand pictures.
 Why the use of Iconclass will make Artificial Intelligence smarter.
 Lecture presented at the conference "Changing Frontiers:Iconographic Archives in the Past and Present" on October 13th 2019, at University of Chicago Center in Beijing.
-(Chinese translation forthcoming)
+(Chinese translation forthcoming) English manuscript version: {{% pdf 2019_iconclass_and_ai %}}
 - Kabashi, Anyla.
 2019.
 “Iconclass – classification system for art and iconography”.
-Tese de Graduação, Faculdade de Humanidades e Ciências Sociais da Universidade de Zagreb (https://repozitorij.ffzg.unizg.hr/islandora/object/ffzg:639)
+Tese de Graduação, Faculdade de Humanidades e Ciências Sociais da Universidade de Zagreb (https://repozitorij.ffzg.unizg.hr/islandora/object/ffzg:639) {{% pdf 2019_kabashi_zavrsni %}}

 2020

 - Carvalho, Rosário Salema de, and João Pedro Monteiro.
-“São Tiago no Azulejo Barroco Português.”
+São Tiago no Azulejo Barroco Português.
 Ad Limina 11, no. 11 (2020): 213–42. https://www.caminodesantiago.gal/pt/conocimiento-e-investigacion/ad-limina/ad-limina-xi.
 - Carvalho, Rosário Salema de Carvalho.
-“The Iconographic Role of Azulejo Frames.”
-Word & Image 36, no. 2 (2020): 135–65. https://doi.org/10.1080/02666286.2019.1639347.
+The Iconographic Role of Azulejo Frames.
+Word & Image 36, no. 2 (2020): 135–65. https://doi.org/10.1080/02666286.2019.1639347
+- Banar, N., Daelemans, W. and Kestemont, M., Neural Machine Translation of Artwork Titles Using Iconclass Codes.
+In: Proceedings of the The 4th Joint SIGHUM Workshop on Computational Linguistics for Cultural Heritage, Social Sciences, Humanities and Literature, December 2020, pp 42-51 {{% pdf 2020_kestemont_latechclfl-15 %}}

 2021

 - Leo, L. On the Developments of the Iconographic File Authority: New Research Perspectives.
 Environ.
 Sci.
 Proc.
 2021, 10, 13. https://doi.org/10.3390/environsciproc2021010013
+- Cetinic, E. Towards Generating and Evaluating Iconographic Image Captions of Artworks.
+J. Imaging 2021, 7, 123. https://doi.org/10.3390/jimaging7080123 {{% pdf 2021_jimaging-07-00123-v2 %}}
+- Banar, N., Daelemans, W. and Kestemont, M., Multi-modal Label Retrieval for the Visual Arts: The Case of Iconclass.
+DOI: 10.5220/0010390606220629.
+In: Proceedings of the 13th International Conference on Agents and Artificial Intelligence (ICAART 2021) - Volume 1, pages 622-629, ISBN: 978-989-758-484-8
+- J.P.J.
+Brandhorst (with contributions by Angela Kailus a.o.), Revising Iconclass section 32B human races, peoples; nationalities. {{% pdf 2021_updating32B %}} of the explanation and a listing of the revised concept definitions.

 2022